wlkrw/console-mux/README.md

 A tool inspired by [Foreman](https://github.com/ddollar/foreman) for multiplexing the output of several services into a single console.

+With a service oriented architecture such that development work on one app requires several other supporting services to be running, console-mux can run all those services in a single console window and combine their output all in one place.

     $ gem install console-mux
     $ cat processes.rb
     run(:command => 'rails s', :chdir => 'app1')